zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/how-default-mapping-work.md

 {% endhighlight %}

 ### Problem

-The problem is SqlBulkCopy auto map column by ordinal
+Let say we want to insert only the following column:
+- SourceOrderId
+- SourceTransactionId
+- SourceCustomerId

+#### Step 1
+The first step of the default mapping is simply performing an auto-mapping by ordinal without skipping the identity column from the destination.

 {% highlight csharp %}
 internal void CreateDefaultMapping(int columnCount)